Joker-vD/onepass-lambda-compiler/README.md

 # One-pass λ compiler
 Turning λ into C in one pass!

+# Configuration

+This application requires installed C compile.
+Please edit function `get_cc_invocation()` inside `main.py` file if it can't find the C compiler on your system out of the box (it most likely won't unless your system is Linux with gcc).

 # Usage

 Enter a λ-calculus term to evaluate or a special command.
 Special commands are: